 Overview

 Drupal is an open-source content management system known for its flexibility, robust features, and strong community support.
 Organizations of all sizes use it to build and manage dynamic websites and web applications.
-The Views Bulk Operation module, which is a popular contributed module in Drupal 7 ecosystem, allows core Actions to be executed on nodes and other entities.
+The Views Bulk Operations module, which is a popular contributed module in Drupal 7 ecosystem, allows core Actions to be executed on nodes and other entities.

 There is a security flaw (specifically, broken access control), in the Views Bulk Operations (VBO) module described in SA-CORE-2025-002 that affects version 8 of Drupal 8 and later.
 Although Drupal 7 lacks built-in permissions for Actions, the Drupal 7 version of VBO includes the actions_permissions sub-module that provides similar functionality and thus shares this vulnerability.